svenfraeys/sf-asset-service/README.md

 After that you will have to install the database models

-Run this script to drop and install the database table and run the install
+Run this script to install the database tables and do any additional installation needed

 ```
 sfassetservice initdb